grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 * You should be familiar with Prometheus, PromQL, Loki, LogQL, and basic Grafana navigation.
 <!-- INTERACTIVE ignore START -->
 {{< admonition type="tip" >}}
-Alternatively, you can try out this example in our interactive learning environment: [Sending Logs to Loki](https://killercoda.com/grafana-labs/course/alloy/send-logs-to-loki).
+Alternatively, you can try out this example in the interactive learning environment: [Sending Logs to Loki](https://killercoda.com/grafana-labs/course/alloy/send-logs-to-loki).

 It's a fully configured environment with all the dependencies already installed.